-The Authority already has in place supervisory practices that include on and off site supervision of banks, risk assessment methods (including a basic impact assessment), participation in regulatory colleges and dialogue with the home supervisory authorities and parent groups.
-However, a key area that needs to be developed further is that pertaining to recovery and resolution, which will be a critical part of the approach to supervising D-SIBs (see section 6).
+The Authority has in place supervisory practices that include on and off site supervision of banks, risk assessment methods, requirements for incorporated banks to prepare recovery plans, participation in regulatory colleges and dialogue with the home supervisory authorities and parent groups.

+Further, the Isle of Man also has a framework in place for the resolution of banks (see section 6).